rschristopher/rschristopher.github.io/src/custody/imperfect-metaphors.md

  it is as mutable as any other data;
  and it has
- none of the magic often associated with it (by those easily confused by technology and the subtle differences between technology and magic).
+ none of the magic often associated with it (by those easily confused by the subtle differences between technology and magic).
 A blockchain offers absolutely no value to healthcare, supply chain management, or voting.